What Role Does A Technical Alignment Manager (TAM) Play In Managed IT?

 The TAM proactively takes these shifting priorities into account and communicates the infrastructure improvements necessary to facilitate the successful realization of the goals.

-The TAM ensures that the client and the MSP are aligned when addressing priorities.
+The TAM ensures that the client and the IT support provider are aligned when addressing priorities.
 Ongoing communications ensure there are no surprises.

-The TAM is a conduit of information between clients and the technical experts at the MSP.
+The TAM is a conduit of information between clients and the technical experts at the IT provider.

-For example, say a client comes to our MSP with a request for 10 additional laptops because their Human Resources group is going to be working from home indefinitely.
+For example, say a client comes to Kelser with a request for 10 additional laptops because their Human Resources group is going to be working from home indefinitely.

 A salesperson can easily order the laptops and the client thinks they are all set.